 Condition requirement Means of monitoring during period under review Compliance achieved?
-9. Liaise and meet with Neighbourhood Liaison Group Consent not exercised, however meetings were held at more than the required frequency in 2017- 2018 and will recommence if project goes ahead.
+9. Liaise and meet with Neighbourhood Liaison Group Consent not exercised, however meetings were held at more than the required frequency in 2017-2018 and will recommence if project goes ahead.
 The Technical Advisor had also been appointed.
 Will recommence if project I to go ahead Yes 10.
-Lapse provision Lapse not due until 2020, application receive to extend lapse date to 2025 N/A 11.
+Lapse provision Lapse date extended to extend to 21 December 2025 N/A 11.
 Limits areas from which refuse can originate from to Taranaki including Mokau and Awakino Consent not exercised N/A 12.
-Review condition Next optional review in June 2023 N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A Overall assessment of administrative performance in respect of this consent N/A N/A
+Review condition Next optional review in June 2023 N/A Overall assessment of consent compliance and environmental performance in respect of this consent N/A Overall assessment of administrative performance in respect of this consent N/A